tc39/proposal-observable/README.md

 #### CreateSubscriptionObserver(observer) Abstract Operation ####

-The abstract operation CreateSubscriptionObserver with argument *observer* is used to create a normalized observer which can be supplied the an observable's *subscriber* function.
+The abstract operation CreateSubscriptionObserver with argument *observer* is used to create a normalized observer which can be supplied to an observable's *subscriber* function.
 It performs the following steps:

 1. Assert: Type(*observer*) is Object.